 - Comparative Analysis of Couple Therapy Approaches

 - Case Conceptualization and Clinical Documentation

 - Prerequisite course: Theories and Methods of Family Therapy: Foundations of the Field

-- Note: If you wish to take the course but have not completed the prerequisite, please email Beverley Fretz, manager, program development.
+- Note: If you wish to take the course but have not completed the prerequisites, please contact our main office.

-- As well as the in-class instruction, you can expect to spend approximately five to ten hours per week on course readings, activities, and/or assignments.
+- As well as scheduled instruction time, you can expect to spend approximately five to ten hours per week on course readings, activities, and/or assignments.

 - Course assignments are completed up to four weeks following the final day of the course.